mulesoft-assets/template-sfdc2sfdc-user-broadcast/README.md

 # Testing the Template <a name="testingthetemplate"/>

 You will notice that the Template has been shipped with test.
-These devidi them self into two categories:

-+ Unit Tests
-+ Integration Tests
+**Consideration:** This template has only Integration Tests with a particular aspect compared to other templates.
+Users in SalesForce cannot be deleted in the UI or in the API, and for that reason, Users are not being created as part of test in order to avoid populating Sandboxes with data that cannoot be removed.
+Instead we are just updating an already existing User that can be defined by its Email.
+You should configure this before running tests.

 You can run any of them by just doing right click on the class and clicking on run as Junit test.

 Do bear in mind that you'll have to tell the test classes which property file to use.
-For you convinience we have added a file mule.test.properties located in "src/test/resources".
+For you convinience you can add a file mule.test.properties and locate it in "src/test/resources".
 In the run configurations of the test just make sure to add the following property:

 + -Dmule.env=test